CopterExpress/clover/docs/en/laser.md

 <img src="../assets/raspberry-vl53l1x.png" alt="Connecting VL53L1X" height=600>

-If the pin marked GND is occupied, you can use any other ground pin (look at the [pinout](https://pinout.xyz) for reference).
+If the pin marked GND is busy, you can use any other ground pin (look at the [pinout](https://pinout.xyz) for reference).

 > **Hint** You can connect several peripheral devices via the I²C interface simultaneously.
 Use a parallel connection for that.